 - Overlook Maintenance Costs – If you are looking at your income – and more specifically, how much you can afford to pay on a monthly basis – you should always factor in building maintenance costs, which every homeowner must bear.
 It is not difficult to look at the size of the property and estimate an average yearly figure that would cover maintenance, then simply divide this figure by 12 and that is your monthly maintenance cost.

 - Paying Too Much for Services – Using a broker is the best way to avoid service charges, as the mortgage broker receives a small remittance from the lender, and therefore the service is free for the borrower.
 Every salesperson is looking to make a commission, and in the mortgage industry, the salespeople can make very attractive commissions, and the borrower is the one who has to foot the bill.

-If you want to avoid all of the above, talk to an established mortgage broker, who, after listening to your needs, can source the ideal loan, and what’s more, the service is free!
+If you want to avoid all of the above, talk to an established mortgage lender, (or even a reverse mortgage lender if you are age 62+) who, after listening to your needs, can source the ideal loan, and what’s more, the service is free!